 - Is the power consumption (b) realistic or excessive?
 Say that an upper bound for the power consumption of a large and sophisticated chip, like this one, is 25 Watts, and that 18 out of those 25 Watts can be dedicated to packet I/O (pin) drivers/receivers and to the shared buffer SRAM, thus leaving 7 W for all remaining logic.
-Assume, as in section 2.2, that I/O pin power consumption is 40 mW/Gbaud; thus, each 10-Gigabit Ethernet port consumes approx. 1.0 Watt (10 Gbps = 12.5 GBaud input rate plus 12.5 Gbaud output rate --given 8B/10B encoding-- i.e. 25 GBaud x 40 mW/Gbaud = 1000 mW).
-How many ports would that allow us to have? --assume, for simplicity, that power consumption scales linearly with the number of ports. - Is the silicon area cost (b) realistic, excessive, or small?
+Assume, based on the rough (and rather old) estimates of section 2.2, that I/O pin power consumption is 14 mW/Gbaud; thus, each 10-Gigabit Ethernet port consumes approx. 0.35 Watt (10 Gbps = 12.5 GBaud input rate plus 12.5 Gbaud output rate --given 8B/10B encoding-- i.e. 25 GBaud x 14 mW/Gbaud = 350 mW).
+How many ports would that allow us to have? -- assume, for simplicity, that power consumption scales linearly with the number of ports. - Is the silicon area cost (b) realistic, excessive, or small?
 Say that a reasonable area for a large and sophisticated chip, like this one, is 240 square mm, and that one third of that (80 mm2) can be dedicated to the shared buffer SRAM, leaving a second third to chip I/O, and another third to all remaining logic.
-How much buffer space would that allow us to have? -- assume, for simplicity, that buffer space scales linearly with silicon area.
+How much buffer space would that allow us to have? --assume, for simplicity, that buffer space scales linearly with silicon area.
 Given the final number of ports (minimum of (a) and (c) above) and the final buffer space based on area as calculated here, what would be the per-port buffer space allocation if buffer space were allocated equally to each output port (bits, Bytes, segments)?